Richard-Sti/CMBOlympics/README.md

-# CMBO
+# Cosmic Microwave Background Olympics

 Toolkit for analysing cosmological “digital twin” simulations and CMB observations.
-CMBO is built to measure the thermal Sunyaev–Zel’dovich (tSZ) signal at the locations of haloes drawn from constrained realisations, letting you compare simulated expectations with Planck-like maps.
+CMBO is built to measure the thermal Sunyaev–Zel’dovich (tSZ) signal at the locations of haloes drawn from the digital twins.

-## Key Capabilities
+## Capabilities

-- FoF halo and Gadget-4 snapshot readers for quickly loading catalogue properties and particle data (`cmbo.io`).
+### 1D Aperture Profiles & Background Subtraction

-- HEALPix pointing utilities that extract background-subtracted radial profiles and 2D cutouts to test the tSZ signal around simulated haloes (`cmbo.corr.pointing`).
+The primary analysis method involves extracting 1D profiles of the tSZ signal around the locations of simulated haloes.

-- Projection helpers for turning 3D halo or particle fields into mock CMB observables (`cmbo.projection`).
+- **Aperture Signal:** The signal is calculated as the **mean tSZ value of all pixels within a circular aperture** of a given radius.
+This is an "enclosed" profile, as implemented in the `cmbo.corr.PointingEnclosedProfile` class.

+- **Background Subtraction:** To isolate the halo's signal, a local background is estimated and subtracted.
+This is done by calculating the mean signal in a concentric annulus surrounding the main aperture (e.g., from 1.0 to 1.5 times the aperture radius) and subtracting this value.
+This feature is controlled by the `subtract_background` parameter in the profile extraction functions.

+### Stacking and Significance Testing

+To enhance the signal-to-noise ratio, especially for faint signals, profiles from multiple haloes are stacked (averaged) together.

+- **Stacking:** Before stacking, profiles are typically normalized by the angular size of their respective halo (e.g., `theta200`) to allow for a consistent co-addition.
+The `cmbo.corr.pointing.stack_normalized_profiles` function handles this process.

+- **Significance:** The statistical significance of the stacked signal is determined by comparing it against a null hypothesis generated from random pointings on the sky.
+A signal-to-noise ratio (SNR) is calculated by subtracting the mean of the random stacked profiles from the mean of the halo stacked profiles and dividing by the combined uncertainty.
+Errors are typically estimated using bootstrap resampling.

+### 2D Cutouts

+For morphological studies, the toolkit can also extract 2D cutouts (small maps) centered on each halo.
+This allows for the study of the average 2D shape and structure of the tSZ signal.
+The `cmbo.corr.pointing.stack_cutouts` function can be used to create average 2D maps from many individual halo cutouts.

 ## Installation